This part provides information on how to perform JUnit testing on your models.

 Note: This document instructs you to generate the Default

-and modify the generated sample testing project.
+LSPS Applicationand modify the generated sample testing project.
 The sample testing project is provided for your convenience as part of the Default LSPS Application but you can create your own classes and projects as well.
-Mind that if you decide to create your own project, you will need to import the jars required by the testing classes, either manually or using maven, create thepom.xml
+Mind that if you decide to create your own project, you will need to import the jars required by the testing classes, either manually or using maven, create thepom.xmlfile with the test target, and manually create thetest.propertiesfile.

 You can create JUnit tests using the API of the following packages: